 Brahmacharya is one of the five-fold moral precepts or great vows of Jainism.
 Moreover, it is compulsory for Jain ascetics.
 Also, t is one of the basic duties to be observed in Jain monasteries.
 Like Hinduism, celibacy in words, thoughts, and deeds should be observed.
 As far as a family man in Jainism, Brahmacharya is sexually loyal to his life partner.

 According to Somadeva, the ten concomitants of sexual desire are wine, meat, gambling, music including songs and dances, bodily decoration, intoxication, libertines, and aimless wanderings.

 In Upasakadasanga, five transgressions of the vow celibacy are given.
 They are

-- excessive desire for sex drive even in relation to one’s own wife
+- Having an excessive desire for sex drives even in relation to one’s own wife.

 Brahmacharya in Buddhism

-Noble eight-fold path (Arya-Ashtanga-Marga) is the summary of Buddhist practices that lead to salvation from the vicious cycle of painful births and deaths.
-The eight-fold paths are
+The noble eightfold path (Arya-Ashtanga-Marga) is the summary of Buddhist practices that lead to salvation from the vicious cycle of painful births and deaths.
+The eight-fold paths are given below.

 - The right view